Key Points

 Income and Employment

 Furthermore, Florida’s right-to-work status protects employees, ensuring they can’t be barred from employment for either refusing to join or joining a union.
-Residents without a job receive a weekly unemployment benefit of $275 for up to 12 weeks after applying and meeting certain requirements through the state.
+Residents without a job receive a weekly unemployment benefit of $275 per week for up to 12 weeks after applying and meeting certain requirements through the state.

 Credit Scores